Micro-controller-Project-BUET-CSE15/1505107_1505113/README.md

 left - right side moves forward, motors of left side are kept off.

-<h3>**antenna is not reuired for short range, but we used jumper wires (https://www.techshopbd.com/product-categories/cable/1677/jumper-wire-set-techshop-bangladesh)</h3>
+<h3>**antenna is not required for short range, but we used jumper wires (https://www.techshopbd.com/product-categories/cable/1677/jumper-wire-set-techshop-bangladesh)</h3>